Why Cruise the Galápagos?

 Prices typically exclude the cost of flights to the islands (around $500) and the National Park entrance fee ($100).
 Most cruises are all-inclusive with the exception of alcoholic beverages and tips.
-To help reduce the cost you may like to ask about our Galapagos cruise deals or consider a private Galapagos cruise charter which often prove more cost effective if traveling in a group.
+To help reduce the cost, keep apprised of last minute Galapagos Islands cruise deals or consider a private Galapagos cruise charter which often prove more cost effective if traveling in a group.

 Do I Need A Visa For The Galápagos Islands?

 You do not need a visa for the Galapagos Islands per se, but you may require a visa for entry into Ecuador dependent upon your nationality.
 U.S. citizens do not need a visa to enter Ecuador for stays less than 90 days in any 12-month period, however your passport must be valid for at least six months at the date of entry and have one blank page for your entry stamp.
 There are, however, several entry requirements for the Galapagos (see below).